wenjuweng37/dbchat/instructions/01-dbchat-azureopenai.md

     - The **deployment name** you specified for your model deployment (available in the **Deployments** page in Azure OpenAI Studio).
     - The Azure SQL Environment variables
 6. Save the configuration file.
-7. This application can connect to your Azure SQL database that have already had schema and data populated in the dbo schema.
-But you can also upload csv files in the **files** folder.
-The program will load these files into the Azure SQL database (the file name becomes the table name).
+7. This application can connect to your existing Azure SQL database that has already had tables and data populated in the dbo schema.
+If you don't have tables loaded in your Azure SQL yet, you have the option of uploading the csv files in the **files** folder.
+The python program will load these files into the Azure SQL database.
+The table name is the same as the file name, for example, if you upload customer.csv, the data will be loaded to dbo.customer table.
+If the table exists already, it would not replace the content.
     - Currently, we have Customer.csv, Product.csv, ProductCategory.csv, SalesOrderDetail.csv and SalesOrderHeader.csv
     - upload your additional csv files under files if needed.